fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 and remove the unnecessary files.

-The whole app is now in one component, and that is not what we want, so refactor the code so that it consists of three new components: _Header_, _Content_ and _Total_.
-All data is still kept in the _App_ component, which passes all necessary data to each component as props.
-Be sure to add type declarations for the component's props.
-The _Header_ component should take care of rendering the name of the course, _Content_ should render the names of the different parts and the amount of exercises in that part, and _Total_ should render the total sum of exercises in all parts.
+The whole app is now in one component, and that is not what we want, so refactor the code so that it consists of three new components: <i>Header</i>,  <i>Content</i> and <i>Total</i>.
+All data is still kept in the <i>App</i> component, which passes all necessary data to each component as props.
+Be sure to add type declarations for the component's props!

+The <i>Header</i>, component should take care of rendering the name of the course, <i>Content</i> should render the names of the different parts and the amount of exercises in that part, and <i>Total</i> should render the total sum of exercises in all parts.

-The _App_ component should look somewhat like this:
+The <i>App</i> component should look somewhat like this:

 ```jsx
 const App = () => {